5 min read

 Making Informed Decisions

 Budget planning improves once teams understand the scale of click fraud.
 Marketing teams can allocate resources to channels with verified human traffic.
-This focus on real users optimises campaign spend and improves return on investment across all marketing initiatives.
+This focus on real users optimises campaign spend and improves return on investment across marketing initiatives.

 Taking Action